microsoft/tm-file-parser/README.md

 ## TMFileConverter

-TMFileParser is crossplatform .NET core console application that can be used to extract data from .tm7 and .tb7 files.
+TMFileParser is cross-platform .NET core console application that can be used to extract data from .tm7 and .tb7 files.

 ### Features

-* Cross - Platform CLI Built on .
-NET 5.0.
+* Cross - Platform CLI Built on .NET 5.0.
 * Self contained .NET Core Application.
 * Support to convert to JSON.
 * Support to convert all the data in .tm7 and .tb7 files or get specific data like Data Flows.